Title Length SEO: Ideal Title Tag Character Limit and Examples

 - ✘ No keyword intent

-Best Practices for Title Tag Optimization
+Best Practices for Better SEO Titles

 Follow these simple rules:

-- Keep it between 50–60 characters
+- Keep it between 50-60 characters when possible

 - Put your main keyword at the beginning